The inertial Jacquet-Langlands correspondence: The inertial Jacquet--Langlands correspondence.

 \section{The inertial Jacquet--Langlands correspondence.}

-We now proceed to the main theorems.
-As in the previous section, we fix lifts $\Theta_E \to \Theta_F$ of all endo-class of degree dividing~$n$.
-We will work with the conjugacy class of $p$-primary maximal $\beta$-extensions in any inner form of~$\GL_n(F)$, which then determines a conjugacy class in any~$\GL_m(D)$ uniquely by compatibility; this compatible conjugacy class, however, needs not be $p$-primary.
-We write~$\Lambda_\kappa$ and~$\inv$ for the corresponding level zero and invariant maps.
-We will work over the complex numbers unless stated otherwise.
+We now proceed to our main theorems.
+As in the previous section, we fix lifts $\Theta_E \to \Theta_F$ of all endo-classes of degree dividing~$n$.
+From now on, for any endo-class~$\Theta_F$ we will work with the conjugacy class~$\kappa$ of $p$-primary maximal $\beta$-extensions in any inner form of~$\GL_n(F)$, which then determines a conjugacy class in any~$\GL_m(D)$ uniquely by compatibility.
+This compatible conjugacy class, however, may not be $p$-primary.
+We will work over the complex numbers unless stated otherwise, and so we will sometimes shorten notation to~$\fs \mapsto \Lambda_\kappa(\fs)$ for the level zero map $\fs \mapsto \Lambda_\bC(\fs, \Theta_E, \kappa)$.